kurtosis-tech/kurtosis/core/TUTORIAL.md

 }

 func (loader ThreeNodeNetworkLoader) WrapNetwork(network *ServiceNetwork) (Network, error) {
-    // By moving the interaction with the ServiceNetwork here, we remove the need for the test itself to know how to do this bootNodeService := network.GetService(bootNodeServiceId).Service.(MyService)
+    // By moving the low-level ServiceNetwork calls here, we remove the need for a test to know how to do this bootNodeService := network.GetService(bootNodeServiceId).Service.(MyService)
     childNode1Service := network.GetService(childNode1Service).Service.(MyService)
     childNode2Service := network.GetService(childNode2Service).Service.(MyService)